aztecrex/java-translatebot/POLISH.md

 - do not respond to commands when bot is not in channel
    - let user know to invite the bot
 - do not store client secret in code
+- correctly parse messages  (This is not completely solved yet, what we really need is a way to stop Google from translating the special strings)
+  - links
+  - emoji